My challenge to you is a challenge to myself. To stop being comfortable.

 Reject your comfort zones, cushy seats, and lavish luxury.
 Reject lazy thinking, emotional leaps of logic, and quit complaining.
 Instead seek out ways to experience discomfort… maybe even some pain.
 Learn to love it and say not a word of protest about it.
 Make your body, mind and spirit strong.

 Love yourself by becoming a self-improving, self-mastering masochist (I mean that in a good way, don’t go and get all weird on me).
-Be your own worst critic, your toughest coach, and relentless drill sergeant.
-Face your fears, confront your feelings and tear yourself down.
+Try to find your blind spots, question your fears, confront your beliefs and remove what limits you.
 Meet the real you and hand your ego some humble pie.

 Hormesis is a biological phenomenon where by providing small doses of a stressor provides a positive benefit.
 Examples of this include sun exposure, exercise, or even gravity.
 In a nutshell, what doesn’t kill you only makes you stronger.
 Our bodies are amazing in that they can adapt and develop tolerance to stress, toxic substances, radiation, etc.